Bowling for Soup: A Hangover You Don't Deserve, Goes to the Movies and The Great Burrito Extortion Case (2004–2008)

 Bowling for Soup produced an hour-long special that airs on DirecTV's concert series and made an appearance at the Download Festival at Donington Park, England.
 Bowling for Soup cowrote and sang the theme song for Disney's Phineas and Ferb, "Today Is Gonna Be A Great Day".
 The group briefly appears in one episode of Phineas and Ferb, called "Phineas and Ferb's Quantum Boogaloo".
 "Greatest Day" was the opening song to the Nickelodeon film The Last Day of Summer.

 The band's first live DVD, Bowling for Soup: Live and Very Attractive was filmed over the course of the UK Get Happy Tour October 2007 and premiered at the AFI Dallas International Film Festival with the DVD released in the summer.
 A three-disk edition was released in the UK on July 7, 2008.
 There was a limited edition pre-order deal for the DVD which included a T-shirt, drinks mug, exclusive poster and more besides the DVD.
-Reddick sang lead vocals and Chandler sang backing vocals for the song "Endless Possibility" for the video game Sonic Unleashed.
+Reddick sang lead vocals and Chandler sang backing vocals for the song "Endless Possibility" for the video game Sonic Unleashed, which released on November 18, 2008.

-Sorry for Partyin and other releases
+Sorry for Partyin and departure from Jive (2009–2010)

 On January 20, 2009, Reddick released a video onto the web via the band's Myspace page and both YouTube accounts about a new album by the group.
 According to him, the band's eighth full-length album was set to be released in September 2009, and the band had very recently started recording.
 He said it was to be titled Sorry for Partyin'.
 The video was the first of a few released during the recording process of the album.

 Sorry for Partyin' was released on October 12, 2009.
 "My Wena" was the first promotional single from the album.
 The single was first previewed on May 5, 2009, on the Lex and Terry show.
 A music video for the song was filmed and the video was released on July 21, 2009.
 The song was released to iTunes on July 28, 2009.
 "No Hablo Ingles" was supposed to be the first single released to the radio for the album, however, Jive split with the band and shelved Sorry for Partyin' after only four weeks of being on sale, thus no single was ever released to radio.